nparkhe83/Jenkins-Sonarqube-Docker-TF/Readme.md

 Instructions folder contain instructions to Setup, Deploy and Cleanup Resources used in this project.

+Common CLI commands are listed in the Makefile at the root of the script.
+You can create project from the CLI.

+- When you create the project from Makefile, it updates default-values.sh

 All 3 activities are executed using bash scripts that call Terraform CLI with required inputs.

 ---